adaltas/node-csv/src/index.coffee.md

                 value.indexOf(quoted_match) isnt -1
               else
                 quoted_match.test value
-            quotedMatch = quotedMatch is true and quotedMatch.length > 0
+            quotedMatch = quotedMatch and quotedMatch.length > 0
             shouldQuote = containsQuote is true or containsdelimiter or containsRowDelimiter or quoted or quotedString or quotedMatch if shouldQuote is true and containsEscape is true regexp = if escape is '\\'